 Accreditation

-Find out if a school has been accredited by a recognized regional or national accrediting body.
-This is usually a solid indication that a school meets certain minimum standards as the accreditation process is rigorous and covers all aspects of the school’s operations, not just academics.
+Find out if a recognized regional or national accrediting body has accredited a school.
+This is usually a solid indication that a school meets specific minimum standards, as the accreditation process is rigorous and covers all aspects of the school’s operations, not just academics.
 Accreditation must be renewed, typically every five years.
-A private high school which undergoes the accreditation process and all that is involved is constantly improving itself and its academic standards.
+A private high school that undergoes the accreditation process and all that is involved is constantly improving itself and its academic standards.
 Most parents find that a highly desirable attribute.

 The five accrediting organizations are: